Particle scattering in a sonic analogue of special relativity: Aim and Approach

 \subsection{Schematic of our scattering experiment}

-Recall that the specific form of the transformation equations that we established in Section~\ref{Sec:In-universe observers} were predicated on the assumption that pairs of in-universe-observer reference frames had coordinate axes that were aligned, and that the relative motion between pairs of in-universe-observer reference frames was constrained to be in the $z$-direction.
+Recall that the specific form of the transformation equations that we established in Sec.~\ref{Sec:In-universe observers} were predicated on the assumption that pairs of in-universe observer reference frames had coordinate axes that were aligned, and that the relative motion between pairs of in-universe observer reference frames was constrained to be in the $z$ direction.
 For the purposes of this paper, we choose only to consider experiments for which these assumption hold true.
-Also note that---as explicitly demonstrated in~\cite{toddSoundClocksSonic2017}---operational measurements of distance and duration that are made by in-universe observers who are stationary with respect to the analogue-gravity medium coincide with the equivalent measurements as made in the laboratory frame (up to unit conversations).
-That is to say, the laboratory frame \textit{is} an in-universe-observer reference frame; it simply happens to be the in-universe-observer reference frame corresponding to observers who are stationary with respect to the medium.
+Also note that---as explicitly demonstrated in~\cite{toddSoundClocksSonic2017}---operational measurements of distance and duration that are made by in-universe observers who are stationary with respect to the analogue-gravity medium coincide with the equivalent measurements as made in the laboratory frame (up to unit conversions).
+That is to say, the laboratory frame \textit{is} an in-universe observer reference frame; it simply happens to be the in-universe observer reference frame corresponding to observers who are stationary with respect to the medium.